Slips, Trips and Falls FAQs

 What are the legal requirements for slips, trips and falls at work?

 The Workplace health, safety and welfare Regulations 1992 and Health and Safety at Work Act 1974 requires employers to manage risks so far as is reasonably practicable, which includes managing the risks from slips, trips and falls.
+Providing employees with Slips, Trips and Falls Training increases awareness and helps to reduce accidents.

 What are some examples of trip hazards?